 I use umami to get aggregated statistics of website usage.

 Umami does not collect any personally identifiable information and anonymizes all data collected.
 Users cannot be identified and are never tracked across websites.
 Umami doesn't install cookies.
-Also it's self-hosted so no third party gets access to analytics data.
+Also it is self-hosted so no third party gets access to analytics data.

 You can find more details about privacy in Remark42 here and you can check it's source code to be sure.